-Impact Area EE BMUD Practices and Procedures 1 Responsibility for Implementation Responsibility for Monitoring and/or Enforcement Timing of Implementation Contractor, its subcontractors, and their respective agents and employees shall not publish or disclose any Confidential Information to any person, unless specifically authorized in advance, in writing by the Engineer. В. Conform to the requirements of statutes as they relate to the protection and preservation of cultural and paleontological resources.
-Unauthorized collection of prehistoric or historic artifacts or fossils along the Work Area, or at Work facilities, is strictly prohibited.
-C. Before beginning construction, all Contractor construction personnel shall attend a cultural and paleontological resources training course provided by the District of up to two hours for site supervisors, foreman, project managers, and non-supervisory contractor personnel.
-The training program will be completed in person or by watching a video, at a District designated location, conducted by a qualified archaeologist and/or paleontologist provided by the District, or by District staff.
-The program will discuss cultural and paleontological resources awareness within the project work limits, including the responsibilities of Contractor's construction personnel, applicable mitigation measures, confidentiality, and notification requirements.
-The Contractor is responsible for ensuring that all workers requiring training are identified to the District.
-Prior to accessing the construction site, or performing site work, all Contractor personnel shall: Sign an attendance sheet provided by the Engineer verifying that all Contractor construction personnel have attended the appropriate level of training; have read and understood the contents of the training; have read and understood the contents of the "Confidentiality of Information on Cultural and Paleontological" and shall comply with all project environmental requirements.
-D. In the event that potential cultural or paleontological resources are discovered at the site of construction, the following procedures shall be instituted: Discovery of prehistoric or historic-era archaeological resources requires that all construction activities shall immediately cease at the location of discovery and within 100 feet of the discovery. a.
-The Contractor shall immediately notify the Engineer who will engage a qualified archaeologist provided by the District to evaluate the find.
-The Contractor is responsible for stopping work and notifying the Engineer and shall not recommence work until authorized to do so by the Engineer. b.
-The District will retain a qualified archaeologist to inspect the findings within 24 hours of discovery.
-If it is determined that the Project could damage a historical resource as defined by CEQA (or a historic property as defined by the National Historic Preservation Act of 1966, as amended), construction shall cease in an area determined by the archaeologist until a management plan has been prepared, approved by the District, and implemented to the satisfaction of the archaeologist (and Native American representative if the resource is prehistoric, who shall be identified by the Native American Heritage Commission [NAHC]).
-In consultation with the District, the
+Impact Area EBMUD Practices and Procedures 1 Responsibility for Implementation Responsibility for Monitoring and/or Enforcement Timing of Implementation Contractor, its subcontractors, and their respective agents and employee not publish or disclose any Confidential Information to any person, unless specifically authorized in advance, in writing by the Engineer.
+B. Conform to the requirements of statutes as they relate to the protection and preservation of cultural and paleontological resources.
+Unauthorized collectic prehistoric or historic artifacts or fossils along the Work Area, or at Work facil strictly prohibited.
+C. Before beginning construction, all Contractor construction personnel shall attricultural and paleontological resources training course provided by the District two hours for site supervisors, foreman, project managers, and non-supervisor contractor personnel.
+The training program will be completed in person or by a video, at a District designated location, conducted by a qualified archaeolog and/or paleontologist provided by the District, or by District staff.
+The progran discuss cultural and paleontological resources awareness within the project willing including the responsibilities of Contractor's construction personnel, apmitigation measures, confidentiality, and notification requirements.
+The Contractor responsible for ensuring that all workers requiring training are identified to the Prior to accessing the construction site, or performing site work, all Contractor personnel shall: t of up to ory watching gist or will work opplicable actor is e District.
+1. Sign an attendance sheet provided by the Engineer verifying that all Con construction personnel have attended the appropriate level of training; ha and understood the contents of the training; have read and understood the contents of the "Confidentiality of Information on Cultural and Paleontolog shall comply with all project environmental requirements. ave read ne D. In the event that potential cultural or paleontological resources are discovered site of construction, the following procedures shall be instituted: d at the Discovery of prehistoric or historic-era archaeological resources requires construction activities shall immediately cease at the location of discovery within 100 feet of the discovery. a.
+The Contractor shall immediately notify the Engineer who will engage qualified archaeologist provided by the District to evaluate the find.
+T Contractor is responsible for stopping work and notifying the Engineer shall not recommence work until authorized to do so by the Engineer he er and b.
+The District will retain a qualified archaeologist to inspect the findings 24 hours of discovery.
+If it is determined that the Project could damage historical resource as defined by CEQA (or a historic property as defit the National Historic Preservation Act of 1966, as amended), construstial cease in an area determined by the archaeologist until a manage plan has been prepared, approved by the District, and implemented the satisfaction of the archaeologist (and Native American representative resource is prehistoric, who shall be identified by the Native American Heritage Commission [NAHC]).
+In consultation with the District, the ge a ined by action gement to the e if the